raise exception python

 This improves your code’s robustness and helps catch invalid inputs early.

-Raising Exceptions Inside try
+Raising Exceptions Inside try/except Blocks

 You can also raise exceptions as part of your error handling: